 The appeal is disposed of on contest against the respondents.
 Pending I.As are disposed of accordingly.

-Send an authentic copy of this order alongwith the record of the complaint case to the learned Regulatory Authority for information and necessary action.
+Send an authentic copy of this to the learned Regulatory Authority for information and necessary action.
 Also send a copy of this order to each of the appellants and the respondent no.2.

 Justice P.Patnaik Chairperson